esmbly/design/README.md

 ## Transformers
-An **esmbly** transformer is basically a module that receives an AST which it then modifies (like for instance turning Flow annotations into TypeScript) and returns.
-Since each transformer both inputs and outputs an AST, you can compose your own chain of transformations.
+An **esmbly** transformer is basically a module that receives an AST which it then modifies (like for instance turning Flow annotations into TypeScript).
+The idea is that you should be able to compose your own chain of transformations, e.g. first using the JSDoc transformer for transforming `JSDoc -> TypeScript` and then the WebAssembly transformer to output WebAssembly.

 #### Initial ideas
 - **Flow**: Transforming from Flow to TypeScript (and possibly offering other targets/utilities as well).